 If you don’t want to post a reply, e-mail me directly for a personal, and private, response.

-This post was written by Debra Moorhead, Motivation, Education, Inspiration on August 25, 2006
+This post was written by Debra Moorhead, Motivational Speaker, Author, and Coach on August 25, 2006